kluchey/OMG/pages/Ontario Math Graph.md

 icon:: 🍎

 - #+BEGIN_IMPORTANT
   This resource is a Work in Progress!
+And is best viewed on a desktop or tablet.
   #+END_IMPORTANT
 - # OMG Hello 👋
 	- Welcome to Mr. Cluchey's Ontario Math Graph.
 Students, Parents, and Teachers are welcome to use or adapt these self-directed lessons to help your Ontario student learn mathematics.